Fast gated superconducting nanowire camera for multi-functional optical tomograph

 - Charge coupling

-These techniques aim to overcome the current limitations and scale to 10,000 pixels and millimeter diameter.
+These techniques will help overcome the current limitations and scale to 10,000 pixels and millimeter diameter.

 Development Strategies

-In addition, we will develop new strategies for performing TD-NIRS and TD-SCOS to use this new light sensor optimally with Monte-Carlo simulations.
+In addition, we will develop new strategies for performing TD-NIRS and TD-SCOS to utilize this new light sensor optimally with Monte-Carlo simulations.

 Implementation and Expected Outcomes